-For as long as the south has existed, the art – or gift – of storytelling has been passed from generation to generation, and seems to be a part of the cultural DNA.
-From the Tidewater region along the Chesapeake Bay to the Mississippi delta of the mid south, great stories and great story tellers are part of that long and varied lineage.
+For as long as the South has existed, the art – or gift – of storytelling has been passed from generation to generation, and seems to be a part of the cultural DNA.
+From the Tidewater region along the Chesapeake Bay to the Mississippi Delta of the Mid-South, great stories and great story tellers are part of a long and varied lineage.

 I am honored to be a part of that tradition